Gogol83/nibmgbiostats2024/README.md

 # nibmgbiostats2024

 Repository for the class notebooks, codes and other resources.
-There is going to be one notebook for each cladd.
+There is going to be one notebook for each class.